jokerwyt/Pintos/docs/p3a.md

 This problem's key point is that page faults should not happen when the file system locks.

-I use page faults to bring in pages, allocate a temporary kernel page buffer to store data during file system operation, and then copy the data into user pages (or read data from user pages into the buffer in advance).
-I don't have a "locking" frame mechanism.
-This design does not affect the validation process of user-given virtual addresses.
+- I use page fault to bring in pages.

+- I have a pinning mechanism for locking frames.
+- When handling syscalls, I first fault all the pages needed in and pin them atomically.
+- At the end of syscalls, unpin all the pages.

+Invalid virtual addresses don't need special handling in my implementation.
+Just validating them as before is ok.

 #### RATIONALE